-You havn’t seen Bavaria until you make a day trip to Neuschwanstein Castle from Munich, easily one of my favourite castles in the world!
+You havn’t seen Bavaria until you make a day trip to Neuschwanstein Castle from Munich, easily one of my favorite castles in the world!
 Towering over rocky crags at the foot of the German Alps, Neuschwanstein Castle has inspired awe and wonder ever since it opened to the public in 1886.
 The detail is unbelievable.
 The rooms are straight out of a fairytale and I loved exploring it with SANDEMANs NEW Europe, hearing the sordid details of King Ludwig II and Wagner’s life.

 “I want to remain an eternal mystery to myself and others” – King Ludwig II of Bavaria